learn-academy-2021-echo/week-6-assessment-hawk198723/interview-questions.md

    Controller: The Rails controller creates ruby file, and it's the logical center of your application.
 It coordinates the interaction between the user, the views, and the model.
    Resource:

+DF: rails g migration: Migrations are a feature of Active Record that allows you to evolve your database schema over time.
+  Rather than write schema modifications in pure SQL, migrations allow you to use a Ruby DSL to describe changes to your tables.

+  rails g model: A Rails Model is a Ruby class that can add database records (think of whole rows in an Excel table), find particular data you're looking for, update that data, or remove data.

+  rails g controller: The Rails controller is the logical center of your application.
+  It coordinates the interaction between the user, the views, and the model.
+The controller is also a home to a number of important ancillary services.
+It is responsible for routing external requests to internal actions.

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?

-action: "GET"    route: /students  --> index method --> display a list of all the students
+action: "GET"    route: /students  --> index method --> display a list of all the students  -->def index - returns all the entries in the students table

-action: "POST"   route: /students --> create method  --> create a new student
+action: "POST"   route: /students --> create method  --> create a new student --> def create- create a new instance in the BD table students

-action: "GET"    route: /students/new --> new method --> return an HTML form for creating a new student
+action: "GET"    route: /students/new --> new method --> return an HTML form for creating a new student return a form that we will use to create a student

-action: "GET"    route: /students/2 --> show method --> display a specific student by ID:2
+action: "GET"    route: /students/2 --> show method --> display a specific student by ID:2 - return an instance of the students table with the ID of 2

-action: "GET"    route: /students/2/edit --> edit method -->  return an HTML form for editing ID:2 student
+action: "GET"    route: /students/2/edit --> edit method -->  return an HTML form for editing ID:2 student --return a form where a user can edit the information of student ID 2

-action: "PATCH"  route: /students/2 --> update method -->  update a specific student by ID: 2
+action: "PATCH"  route: /students/2 --> update method -->  update a specific student by ID: 2 --update the instance of student table where ID =2

-action: "DELETE" route: /students/2 --> destroy method -->  deletes a specific student by ID: 2
+action: "DELETE" route: /students/2 --> destroy method -->  deletes a specific student by ID: 2 --